ddemidov/amgcl/docs/poisson3DbMPI.rst

 The figure shows the finite-diffrence discretization of a 2D Poisson problem on a :math:`4\times4` grid in a unit square.
 The nonzero pattern of the system matrix is presented on the lower left plot.
 If the grid nodes are numbered row-wise, then the naive partitioning of the system matrix for the 4 MPI processes is shown on the upper left plot.
-The domains belonging to each of the MPI processes correspond to the continuous sets of grid node indices and are elongated along the X axis.
+The subdomains belonging to each of the MPI processes correspond to the continuous ranges of grid node indices and are elongated along the X axis.
 This results in high MPI communication traffic, as the number of the interface nodes is high relative to the number of interior nodes.
 The upper right plot shows the optimal partitioning of the domain for the 4 MPI processes.
-In order to keep the rows owned by a single MPI process adjacent to each other (so that each MPI process owns a continuous set of rows, as required by AMGCL), the grid nodes have to be renumbered.
+In order to keep the rows owned by a single MPI process adjacent to each other (so that each MPI process owns a continuous range of rows, as required by AMGCL), the grid nodes have to be renumbered.
 The labels in the top left corner of each grid node show the original numbering, and the lower-rigth labels show the new numbering.
-The renumbering of the matrix may be represented with help of the permutation matrix :math:`P`, where :math:`P_{ij}
-= 1` if the :math:`j`-th unknown in the original ordering is mapped to the :math:`i`-th unknown in the new ordering.
-The reordered system may be represented as
+The renumbering of the matrix may be expressed as the permutation matrix :math:`P`, where :math:`P_{ij} = 1` if the :math:`j`-th unknown in the original ordering is mapped to the :math:`i`-th unknown in the new ordering.
+The reordered system may be written as

 .. math:: P^T A P y = P^T f